hhawm/hw9-developprofilegenerator/README-instructions.md

-# Unit 09 Node.js and ES6+ Homework:
-# Developer Profile Generator
+# Unit 09 Node.js and ES6+ Homework: Developer Profile Generator

-The user will be prompted for a GitHub username, and this profile generator application will dynamically generate a PDF profile.
+Create a command-line application that dynamically generates a PDF profile from a GitHub username.
 The application will be invoked with the following command:

 ```sh
 node index.js
 ```

-The user will also be prompted to choose a color (green, blue, pink, or red) which will be used as the background color for cards.
+The user will be prompted for a favorite color, which will be used as the background color for cards.

 The PDF will be populated with the following: